ra1028/Carbon/README.md

 ### Renderer

-The components are displayed on top of list UI by `Renderer.render`.
+The components are displayed on the list UI by `Renderer.render`.
 Boilerplates such as registering element types to a table view are no longer needed in Carbon.

 The adapter acts as delegate and dataSource, the updater handles updates.
-You can also change the behaviors by inheriting the class and customizing it.
+You can also change the behaviors by inheriting and customizing it.
 There are also `UITableViewReloadDataUpdater` and `UICollectionViewReloadDataUpdater` which update by `reloadData` without diffing updates.

 When `render` called again, the updater calculates the diff from the currently rendered components and updates them with the system animation.
-Since there are several style syntaxes for passing group of sections, please check the [API docs](https://ra1028.github.io/Carbon/Classes/Renderer.html).

 Renderer for UITableView:
 ```swift